 Mashshare has a lot of other features, but the main point is… MASHSHARE GIVES YOU THE POWER TO CREATE MASHABLE STYLE SOCIAL BUTTONS.
 If that’s what you’re looking for then purchase the plugin.
 And the sticky share bar is pretty cool.

 4. Easy Social Share

 Having so many options to customise the plugin is great in theory.
 The problem of course is that you have to make these options intuitively accessible through the UI.
-Unfortunately the developers didn’t manage to do this.
+Unfortunately, the developers didn’t manage to do this.
 As a result Easy Social Share uses none of the Apple style minimal design.

 Using this WordPress social media plugin feels like navigating a budget store going through a closing down sale.
 There’s a definite learning curve.
-It will attract the geeky who enjoy the chance to customise their design, but will be too much for most weekend style bloggers.
+It will attract the geeky who enjoy the chance to customize their design, but will be too much for most weekend style bloggers.

 5. Sumo Share

 Sumo is more than just a WordPress social media plugin.
 The tool is a complete business solution for your website.
 You can use Sumo to grow youe email list, track what people do on your site with heatmaps, get more social media shares and more besides.